jhowarth/bearable/README.md

 The new tags available through Welcome are:

 * :ordered-list! -- requires an element to contain an ordered list of elements
-* :unordered-list! -- requires an element to contain a unordered list of elements
+* :unordered-list! -- requires an element to contain an unordered list of elements
 * :choice! -- requires an element to contain one element from a list of elements
 * :restricted! -- requires an elements to meet certain restrictions